-- Licensing of operators and of radio spectrum can provide significant revenue. - An auction for new licenses can generate one-time revenues. - Annual license fees often provide a continuing source of revenue to fund the operations of the regulator, or for other purposes.
+- Licensing of operators and of radio spectrum can provide significant revenue to the Government - An auction for new licenses can generate one-time revenues. - Annual license fees often provide a continuing source of revenue to fund the operations of the regulator, or for other purposes.